microsoft/playwright/docs/api.md

 #### browserServer.wsEndpoint()
 - returns: <[string]> Browser websocket url.

-Browser websocket endpoint which can be used as an argument to [browserType.connect(options)](#browserisconnected) to establish connection to the browser.
+Browser websocket endpoint which can be used as an argument to [browserType.connect(params)](#browsertypeconnectparams) to establish connection to the browser.

 ### class: BrowserType